UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/assignment.rst

     #.
 2: Error messages and warnings.
     #.
 3: Error messages, warnings and debug messages.
 #.
 You need to implement three types of logging messages:
     #.
 Debug: General comments, indicating where in the script flow we are.
-Should be shown on screen only.
+Should be shown on screen only (i.e., never saved to logfile).
     #.
 Warning: Used for missing elements in the source data that force a change in the flow.
 Shown on screen and on the log file.
     #.
 Error: Used for inconsistencies in the source data that will cause the script to crash or report incorrect results.
 Shown on screen and on the log file.
 #.
 Use the following format for your log messages: